A Free, Flexible Learning Series In Palliative Care

 - Learning materials are flexible enough to be used by tutors in small group learning and can be used in lecture settings.

-Since each workshop is self-contained they can be used by individuals as an introduction to a new subject or as an update or reminder of a subject.
+- Since the tutorials/worksheets are self-contained they can be used by individuals as an introduction to a new subject or as an update or reminder of a subject.

 Small group setting